-NOTE 14 - RESTRUCTURING CHARGES
+NOTE 15 - RESTRUCTURING CHARGES

 The Company has in recent years undertaken a number of cost reduction activities, including workforce reductions, in an effort to lower its quarterly operating expense run rate.
 The program in the United States is accounted for in accordance with the authoritative guidance related to compensation for non-retirement post-employment benefits, whereas the programs in the Company's international locations are accounted for in accordance with the authoritative guidance for contingencies.
-During the fiscal year ended June 30, 2013, the Company recorded a \$6.0 million net restructuring charge, of which \$1.9 million was recorded to costs of revenues, \$2.9 million was recorded to engineering, research and development expense and \$1.2 million was recorded to selling, general and administrative expense.
+During the fiscal year ended June 30, 2014, the Company recorded a net restructuring charge of approximately \$7.0 million, of which \$1.4 million was recorded to costs of revenues, \$3.3 million was recorded to engineering, research and development expense and \$2.3 million was recorded to selling, general and administrative expense.
 These charges represent the estimated minimum liability associated with expected termination benefits to be provided to employees after employment.

-The following table shows the activity primarily related to severance and benefits expense for the fiscal years endedune 30, 2013 and 2012:
+The following table shows the activity primarily related to accrual for severance and benefits for the fiscal years endedune 30, 2014 and 2013:

-Year ended June 30
+d June 30,

-(In thousands) 2013 2012
+(In thousands) 2014 2013

-Beginning balance \$ 2,795 \$ 1,861
+Beginning balance \$ 3,947 \$ 2,795

-Restructuring costs 6,633 6,712
+Restructuring costs 6,662 6,633

-Adjustments (590) (651)
+Adjustments (459) (590)

-Cash payments (4,891) (5,127)
+Cash payments (7,821) (4,891)

-Ending balance \$ 3,947 \$ 2,795
+Ending balance \$ 2,329 \$ 3,947

-Substantially all of the remaining accrued restructuring balance related to the Company's workforce reductions is expected to be paid out by the end of calendar year 2013.
+Substantially all of the remaining accrued restructuring balance related to the Company's workforce reductions is expected to be paid out by the end of fiscal yea2015.

-NOTE 15 - DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES
+NOTE 16 - DERIVATIVE INSTRUMENTS AND HEDGING ACTIVITIES

 The authoritative guidance requires companies to recognize all derivative instruments and hedging activities, including foreign currency exchange contracts, as either assets or liabilities at fair value on the balance sheet.
-Changes in the fair value of derivatives that do not qualify for hedge treatment, as well as the ineffective portion of any hedges, are reflected in the Consolidated Statement of Operations.
+Changes in the fair value of derivatives that do not qualify for hedge treatment, as well as the ineffective portion of any hedges, are recognized in interest income and other, net in the Consolidated Statements of Operations.
 In accordance with the guidance, the Company designates foreign currency forward exchange and option contracts as cash flow hedges of certain forecasted foreign currency denominated sales and purchase transactions.

 KLA-Tencor's foreign subsidiaries operate and sell KLA-Tencor's products in various global markets.
 As a result, KLA-Tencor is exposed to risks relating to changes in foreign currency exchange rates.
-KLA-Tencor utilizes foreign currency forward exchange contracts and option contracts to hedge against future movements in foreign exchange rates that affect certain existing and forecasted foreign currency denominated sales and purchase transactions, such as the Japanese yen, the euro and the Israeli new shekel.
+KLA-Tencor utilizes foreign currency forward exchange contracts and option contracts to hedge against future movements in foreign exchange rates that affect certain existing and forecasted foreign currency denominated sales and purchase transactions, such as the Japanese yen, the euro, the New Taiwan dollar and the Israeli new shekel.
 The Company routinely hedges its exposures to certain foreign currencies with various financial institutions in an effort to minimize the impact of certain currency exchange rate fluctuations.
 These currency forward exchange contracts and options, designated as cash flow hedges, generally have maturities of less than 18 months.
 Cash flow hedges are evaluated for effectiveness monthly, based on changes in total fair value of the derivatives.
 If a financial counterparty to any of the Company's hedging arrangements experiences financial difficulties or is otherwise unable to honor the terms of the foreign currency hedge, the Company may experience material losses.